-Furthermore, if you’re on the Premium plan, OpenPhone will automatically generate a call summary and outline the next steps.
+Furthermore, if you’re on the Business plan, OpenPhone will automatically generate a call summary and outline the next steps.
 This makes it possible for everyone on your team to understand previous calls and know what needs to be done — without having to read the entire transcript or listen to the full recording.

 Start your free trial of OpenPhone to begin exploring this feature and more.

 Google Voice doesn’t transcribe phone calls.
 Business users who use Google Voice for Google Workspace are also unable to access call recording features, so you can’t upload an audio file to a third-party transcription tool.

 The legality of call transcriptions can vary depending on where you live.
 Canada and some U.S. states require explicit agreement from all parties before you can record calls in any way.
 It’s always best to consult your local laws before setting up call transcriptions and let your callers know you’re recording, even if you’re not legally obligated to.

 Yes, several apps are available that can record and transcribe phone calls, such as OpenPhone, Rev, and Otter.ai.